 - Dental Insurance Welcome

-If your child has already undergone orthodontic treatment with braces or other oral appliances, you want the results to stay for the long term.
+If you or your child has already undergone orthodontic treatment with braces or other oral appliances, you want the results to stay for the long term.
 That’s where a removeable retainer comes in.
-At first, your child will wear the retainers all the time—taking them out only for eating, drinking, and oral care—to help their teeth become established in their position.
-At a certain point, Dr. Dale will then instruct your child to wear the retainers while they sleep to ensure that their straight teeth don’t regress.
+During your consultation, Dr. Dale and Dr. Amy will give you detailed instructions for wearing the retainers to ensure that straight teeth don’t move back.

-One of the major challenges of removeable retainers, especially for children and teens, is that they can easily become misplaced or lost.
-In some cases, Dr. Dale can use a fixed retainer, which consists of a stainless steel wire, to help teeth stay in place.
-A fixed retainer is permanently bonded to the back surfaces of the front teeth, so it is much more discreet.
+For some patients, a removeable retainer isn’t a good option.
+In these cases, Dr. Dale and Dr. Amy can use a fixed Memotain® retainer to help teeth stay in place.
+This fixed retainer is bonded to the back surfaces of the front teeth, so it is much more discreet.
 Although this solution can make flossing more challenging, it is a reliable way to make sure that teeth remain perfectly aligned.

 For some patients, the upper jaw needs to be expanded to accommodate all teeth without overcrowding.
 A rapid palatal expander (RPE) is an oral appliance that attaches to the molars.
-Using a key, you can turn the center of the appliance to apply steady pressure on both sides of the upper jaw, widening the palate to create more space for teeth as your child grows.
+Using a key or spring, you can steadily apply pressure on both sides of the upper jaw, widening the palate to create more space for teeth as your child grows.